project-ida/two-state-quantum-systems/src/excitation-transfer.md

 >TODO: Need to physically motivate the interaction terms in H

-We'll begin with a strong coupling, in the sense that $g=A$
+We'll begin with a strong coupling, i.e. $g\sim A$

 ```python
 g = 0.1